Alfresco/alfresco-ng2-components/docs/process-services/process-instance-header.component.md

 | -- | -- | -- | -- |
 | processInstance | [`ProcessInstance`](../../lib/process-services/process-list/models/process-instance.model.ts) |  | (**required**) Full details of the process instance to display information about. |

-## Customise the properties showed
+## Details

+### Choosing which properties are displayed

-By default all the properties are showed :
+By default all the properties are displayed:
 **_status_**, **_ended_**, **_category_**, **_businessKey_**, **_assignee_**, **_created_**,**_id_**, **_description_**.

-It is possible to customise the showed properties via "app.config.json".
-This is how the configuration looks like:
+You can customize which properties are displayed using a setting in `app.config.json`.
+The configuration looks like the following sample:

 ```json
     "adf-process-instance-header": {